Xhinsoo/errorHandler/note.md

 It shows status code and includes stack trace.
 If you pass anything to next(e), express regards current request as error and will skip any remaining non-error handling routing and middleware function

+--
+For errors returned from asynchronous () invoked by route handler and middleware, you must pass them to the next(e) function where express will catch and process them.

+for e.g
+if(!product){
+    next(new AppError("product not found"), 404));
+}

+async route handler can have 3 parameters async (req,res,next). next(e): will trigger the EH next(): will trigger next middleware